How to Process Ingredients for Carp Bait

 In cool water, I am more interested in controlling bait quantity and producing useful local food signal than in making every ingredient softer or more processed.

+Good processing helps by creating consistent bait.
 It does not replace location and baiting judgment.

 Natural-food waters